IamJackReed/psm/docs/understanding-and-applying-scrum/scrum-theory.md

 You won’t always be able to provoke the changes that need to be made.
 But you can always...

-**Raise transparency and ensure that decision makers have the information they need to make any necessary changes.**
+**☝️ Raise transparency and ensure that decision makers have the information they need to make any necessary changes.**

 ---